libermanomer/MpSeries/README.md

 ### Latest version is 1.0.2

 # when rack v2 will be released MpMapper will be updated with a new GUI and more features,

-# for now Mp-09 is ready for Rack V2 - have fun controlling your TR09 boutique :)
+CV-09 is ready for Rack V2 - have fun controlling your TR09 boutique :)

 # CV-09